hwabis/pump-trainer/README.md

   - Diagonal twists (e.g. DL, C, UR)
   - Diagonal skips (e.g. UR, DL)

 All examples above start with the left foot.
-See [this page](https://www.piucenter.com/skill) for more terminology.
+See [this page](https://www.piucenter.com/skill) for more background.
-(The terms I'm using here and in the code don't match exactly to the terms that page.)
+(The terminology I'm using here and in the code don't match exactly to that page.)

 ## How to install